 Acupuncture is a form of therapy in which one or more needles are inserted into the patient’s skin.
 The needles penetrate the skin in varying depths and at various meridians or points of the body.
 Acupuncture restored the yin and yang to a balanced state within a patient’s body.
 The needles released an excess of yin or yang depending on which force was out of balance.
 Most illnesses required more than one treatment of acupuncture.

 Acupuncture has endured as a healing art in China for more than 3,000 years.
-Moxa or moxabustion requires the use of fire instead of needles.
-The healer or doctor would pound the dried leaves of the mugwort plant and roll them onto a cone shape.
+Moxa or moxibustion requires the use of fire instead of needles.
+The healer or doctor would pound the dried leaves of the mugwort plant and roll them into a cone shape.

 The ancient Chinese discovered certain diagnostic techniques which were not used in the West until centuries later.
 These techniques included: checking the patient’s pulse; examining the patient’s tongue, voice and body; observation of the patient’s face and ear; observation of the patient’s body for tenderness; examination of the vein on the index finger on children; and comparisons of the relative warmth or coolness of different parts of the body.
 Traditional Chinese Medicine developed as a noninvasive therapeutic medicine rooted in ancient belief systems and traditions.